-This course will prepare the student with the skills and knowledge necessary to evaluate and improve Environmental Health and Safety programs.
-Prerequisites: HSC 420, 421, 445, and 497.
+This course will prepare the student with the skills and knowledge necessary to plan and implement effective Environmental Health and Safety programs.
+Prerequisite: HSC 420.
 445 STATISTICS IN APPLIED SCIENCE AND TECHNOLOGY 3 sem. hrs.

-Descriptive and inferential statistics in the applied sciences; statistical analysis using microcomputer applications.
+Descriptive and inferential statistics in the applied sciences: statistical analysis using microcomputer applications.
 Also offered as AGR/FCS/TEC/KNR 445.
-450 GRADUATE SEMINAR IN ENVIRONMENTAL HEALTH AND SAFETY 1 sem. hr.
+GRADUATE SEMINAR IN ENVIRONMENTAL.
+HEALTH AND SAFETY 1 sem. hr.

 In-depth exploration of environmental health and safety topics.
 Prerequisite: Graduate student in science-related program.
 May be repeated for credit for up to 3 hours total.

-452 ENVIRONMENTAL HEALTH AND MICROBIOLOGY
+ENVIRONMENTAL HEALTH AND MICROBIOLOGY

-3 sem. hrs.
+3 sem, hrs.

 Advanced study of the role of microorganisms in environmental health practice, focusing on monitoring and control of agents of infectious disease.
 Prerequisite: BSC 160 or equivalent, or consent of instructor.

-453 RISK ASSESSMENT AND RISK MANAGEMENT
+RISK ASSESSMENT AND RISK MANAGEMENT 3 sem. hrs.

-3 sem, hrs.

 A study of the tools and strategies for the quantitative and qualitative assessment and management of environmental and occupational risks.
 Prerequisite: HSC 420.

-456 RISK COMMUNICATION

-3 sem. hrs.
+RISK COMMUNICATION 3 sem. hrs.

+A study of the tools and strategies for the interactive process of the exchange of risk assessment and management information and opinions among individuals, groups, and institutions.
+Prerequisite: HSC 420.
+ADVANCED COMMUNITY HEALTH 3 sem, hrs.